Student loan refinancing startup Splash Financial raises $4.3 million – TechCrunch

 The company said it would use the money to bring on additional banks and credit unions as lending partners and expand its national footprint.

 It’s worth noting that while CUNA is a PenFed partner, Northwestern Mutual does not appear to be.
-As insurers look for ways to market other home, life, and health insurance products to younger generations that are not buying, student loans are a opportunity, these companies said.
+As insurers look for ways to market other home, life and health insurance products to younger generations that are not buying, student loans are a opportunity, these companies said.

-“We believe in the power of financial innovation to change lives, shape futures, and build a better tomorrow,” said Brian Kaas, president and managing director, CMFG Ventures.
+“We believe in the power of financial innovation to change lives, shape futures and build a better tomorrow,” said Brian Kaas, president and managing director, CMFG Ventures.
 “Student loan refinancing is an important area of opportunity for financial institutions, so we’re glad to invest in this innovative loan refinancing platform.
 It’ll help millions of college students tackle student loan debt and connect them with financial institutions for long-term success.”